Desulfoglucosinolate sulfotransferase

-Thus, the two substrates of this enzyme are 3'-phosphoadenylyl sulfate and desulfoglucotropeolin, whereas its two products are adenosine 3',5'-bisphosphate and glucotropeolin.
+Desulfoglucosinolate sulfotransferase is an enzyme that catalyzes related chemical reactions which add a sulfate group in the final step of the biosynthesis of tryptophan- and phenylalanine-derived glucosinolates:

+It uses the cofactor 3'-phosphoadenosine-5'-phosphosulfate (PAPS) and gives adenosine 3',5'-bisphosphate as a byproduct.
+For example, the enzyme characterised from Brassica converts desulfoglucotropaeolin to glucotropaeolin:

+Related enzymes act to give other glucosinolates.

-This enzyme belongs to the family of transferases, specifically the sulfotransferases, which transfer sulfur-containing groups.
+This enzyme is a transferase, specifically a sulfotransferase, which transfer sulfur-containing groups.
 The systematic name of this enzyme class is 3'-phosphoadenylyl-sulfate:desulfoglucosinolate sulfotransferase.
 Other names in common use include PAPS-desulfoglucosinolate sulfotransferase, 3'-phosphoadenosine-5'-phosphosulfate:desulfoglucosinolate, and sulfotransferase.